Ansh-Saini-10/Ping_Pong_by_ansh/README.md

 To run the Python Ping Pong Game on your local machine, follow these steps:

 1. Clone this repository to your local machine using `git clone https://github.com/Ansh-Saini-10/ping-pong.git`
-2. Navigate to the project directory: `cd ping-pong`
-3. Run the game using Python: `python main.py`
+2. Run the game using Python: `python main.py`

 ## Contributing